juev/awesome-stars/README.md

 - [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) – Learning Vim and Vimscript doesn't have to be hard.
 This is the guide that you're looking for 📖
 - [okhosting/awesome-storage](https://github.com/okhosting/awesome-storage) – A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
 - [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) – Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, virtual screens, PIP and lots more!
-- [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – A curated list of nostr projects and resources
+- [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) – nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things
 - [dariubs/GoBooks](https://github.com/dariubs/GoBooks) – List of Golang books
 - [nostr-protocol/nostr](https://github.com/nostr-protocol/nostr) – a truly censorship-resistant alternative to Twitter that has a chance of working
 - [YubicoLabs/sign-git-commits-yubikey](https://github.com/YubicoLabs/sign-git-commits-yubikey) – Sign git commits with a YubiKey